rticommunity/rticonnextdds-examples/examples/connext_dds/builtin_topics/cs/README.md

 dotnet run -- --sub --password <password >
 ```

-The application acceps several arguments:
+The application accepts several arguments:

 1.  `--pub` or `--sub` run the publisher or subscriber application.